-In July and August the beaches are full of sunbathers and Pärnu, Estonia's summer capital, is the main attraction.
-Most of the public beaches are sandy and the average water temperature is 18°C. Inland waters and some shallow bays are even warmer and ideal for families with children.
+In July and August Estonia’s many beaches are full of sunbathers, with the long days extending into eventful nights.
+Most of Estonia’s public beaches are sandy with the average water temperature ranging between 18 - 20°C. Inland rivers and lakes as well as some shallow bays are even warmer and ideal for families with children.

 Larger beaches nearby Estonian towns and cities have cafes and playgrounds with swings, roundabouts and slides for the little ones.
 Estonia’s islands offer quite a different beach experience with their mostly untouched nature and remoter rustic feel for those busy dwellers looking for a real retreat in almost pure solitude.
 Limo beach on Ruhnu island is great for a nature holiday like that, being known for its "singing sand" as well as considered to be one of the most beautiful beaches in Estonia.

 Official beaches in Estonia use a flag system to regulate swimming, from green (safe), to yellow (at your own risk), to red (prohibited).
 Lifeguards are on spot at most official beaches from morning until the late evening.